 I will refuse to believe that anyone belonging to Indian subcontinent is unfamiliar with jaggery ("gud" in Hindi).
 I have spent my entire childhood chomping on sugarcane jaggery.
 It was my grandfather's eternal favorite in winters.
 The moment winter winds knocked at our doors, jaggery hunting began.
+Do you know palm jaggery and diabetes have a connection?

 I still remember how my family gushed over the uncountable benefits of it.
 Since I come from a family of diabetics, my familiarity with jaggery is as old as I am.
 As time progressed, we were introduced to palm jaggery as well.
 Palm jaggery and diabetes loathe each other.
 My family fell in love with the newest version of jaggery and left diabetes sulking in the corner.
 Till date, we can't get over its countless benefits.